ShopWired and Bigcommerce are two popular options for creating an ecommerce store in the UK, but which one is better?

 - Barclaycard EPDQ

-All of these extensions are free to use but they do need to be coded into your site, you can do this yourself if you have experience with doing this or you can pay a one off fee and the ShopWired team will do it for you.
+Extensions are free to use but they do need to be coded into your site, you can do this yourself if you have experience of coding (CSS is very helpful) and they do provide guides to help you do this or you can pay a one off fee and the ShopWired team will do it for you.

 - Single Page Checkout